guillaumeblanc/ozz-animation/samples/two_bone_ik/README.md

   2. Target and pole vectors are converted to skeleton model space.
   3. Setup IKTwoBoneJob with sample parameters, providing the three joints model-space matrices.
   4. Once run, the job outputs two quaternions for the two first joints of the chain.
 The samples multiplies them to their respective local-space rotations.
-  5. Model-space matrices can be updated again, before rendering.
+  5. Model-space matrices must be updated again.
+Only the children of the first joint of the chain need to be updated again.